 If an employer becomes aware that an EEA (other than Irish) or Swiss employee has not applied under the settlement scheme and does not have another status giving them the right to work in the UK, government guidance sets out a procedure for the employer to follow.

-The employer must advise the employee to make an application under the settlement scheme within 28 days and provide the employer with a certificate of application.
-The employer must then contact the Home Office Employer Checking Service, to obtain a Positive Verification Notice (PVN).
+The employer must advise the employee to make an application under the settlement scheme within 28 days and provide the employer with a share code.
+The employer must then use the share code to carry out an online right to work check.
 This will give the employer a statutory excuse against a civil penalty for six months.
 It can continue to employ the employee during this time, while their application is processed.

-The employer must carry out a follow-up check before the PVN expires.
-It can obtain a further PVN if the application is still outstanding.
+The employer must carry out a follow-up online check before the original check expires.
+It will maintain a statutory excuse if the application is still outstanding.